Here are my recommendations for the best rechargeable AA batteries:

 Maha PowerEx “Ultimate Professional” Charger

 The Maha’s Ultimate Professional Charger lives up to its hyperbolic name.
 This compact charger can charge any combination of 1 to 8 batteries.
-You can mix and charge AA, AAA, C and D sized cells at the same time on individual charging circuits.
+You can mix and charge AA, AAA, C and D-sized cells at the same time on individual charging circuits.
 Each battery size also has its own fixed contact charging points (i.e. not a spring).
-An LCD display shows charging and conditioning status of each rechargeable battery.
+An LCD display shows the charging and conditioning status of each rechargeable battery.

 Maha’s chargers can restore batteries to their optimal performance level by repeatedly charging and discharging them.
 It also has intelligent charging technology and overcharge protection.
 It also comes with an international AC adaptor, and short-circuit protection.